 The project involves certain ambiguities and new skills that need to be learned, for instance, in order to gain a good understanding of the datasets, one needs to have obtain the necessary domain knowledge and a sound understanding of the concepts.
-As highlighted in table 3 below, there is a high probability of there being technical terms and concepts that are new to the members of the team, for instance, "dwell time" refers to the time that a train waits at a particular station, to allow passengers to onboard and offboard.
+As highlighted in table 1 below, there is a high probability of there being technical terms and concepts that are new to the members of the team, for instance, "dwell time" refers to the time that a train waits at a particular station, to allow passengers to onboard and offboard.
 Such key pieces of information may be learned by interviewing train operators, reviewing existing literature and reaching out to experts who are familiar with such concepts.

 Risks & Challenges Impact-Probability Mitigations 1.
-Lack of Domain Knowledge ≥i ing to to to to to to to to to to to to to Review existing literature on relevant topics Reach out to experts to gain knowledge Interview train operators 2.
-Limited Access to Internal Data of MTR A line and l Negotiate for access to necessary dataUnderstand the various data requirements 3.
-Exploratory Nature of Project All inpact Strong emphasis on teamwork Maintain flexibility Regular communication and feedback Agile approach to software development
+Lack of Domain Knowledge An and a second Review existing literature on relevant topics Reach out to experts to gain knowledge Interview train operators 2.
+Limited Access to Internal Data of MTR At mpact Negotiate for access to necessary data Understand the various data requirements 3.
+Exploratory Nature of Project All the second s Strong emphasis on teamwork Maintain flexibility Regular communication and feedback Agile approach to software development